Veil-Project/veil-project.github.io/collections/_team/120-elysiumcorex.md

 ---
 layout: member
 ref: elysiumcorex
-username: ElysiumcoreX
+username: elysiumcorex
-name:
+name: ElysiumCoreX
-role: Creative Director
+role: Design Lead
 portrait: ecx.jpg
 keybase_url: https://keybase.io/elysiumcore
-keybase_key:
-intro: Art Direction, UX, UI, Strategy with over a decade of experience working at various global advertising agencies.
+intro: ElysiumcoreX is an advanced, digital-design pro with over a decade of experience working with digital graphic design for high level brands.
+Many of Veil's graphics are his original works.
+He is also knowledgeable in blockchain and cryptocurrency technology, as well as the cryptocurrency space as a whole.
 past_contributions:
 - Fintech Tokyo Group
 - J.P.
 Morgan